Coldplay: 2000–2001: Parachutes

 Coldplay released Parachutes on 10 July 2000 in the United Kingdom via their record label, Parlophone.
 The album debuted at number one on the UK Albums Chart.
 It was released on 7 November 2000 by record label Nettwerk in North America.
-The album has been made available in various formats since its initial release; both Parlophone and Nettwerk released it as a CD in 2000, and it was also released as a Cassette by US label Capitol in 2001.
+The album has been made available in various formats since its initial release; both Parlophone and Nettwerk released it as a CD in 2000, and it was also released as a Cassette by American label Capitol in 2001.
 In the following year, Parlophone issued the album as an LP.
-Four singles were released from Parachutes, including "Shiver" and "Yellow", and enjoyed popularity in the UK and US.
-The third single was "Trouble", which reached number 10 in the UK charts.
-It was released more than a year later in the US and reached number 28 in the Alternative Songs chart.
+Four singles were released from Parachutes, including "Shiver" and "Yellow", and enjoyed popularity in the United Kingdom and United States.
+The third single was "Trouble", which reached number 10 on the UK Singles Chart.
+It was released more than a year later in the United States and reached number 28 in the Alternative Songs chart.
 In December 2001, the band released a limited-edition CD, Mince Spies, featuring a remix of "Yellow" and the Christmas song "Have Yourself a Merry Little Christmas".
 It was pressed to 1,000 copies and issued only to fans and journalists.

 Parachutes was nominated for the Mercury Music Prize in September 2000.
 Having found success in Europe, the band targeted North America by releasing the album there in November 2000, and started the US Club Tour in February 2001.
 At the 2001 Brit Awards in February, Coldplay earned awards for Best British Group and Best British Album.
 Although Parachutes was a slow-burning success in the United States, it eventually reached double-platinum status.
 The album was critically well received and earned a Best Alternative Music Album honours at the 2002 Grammy Awards.
 Martin said the success was meant to make Coldplay the "biggest, best band in the world".
 After single-handedly managing the band until early 2001, Harvey resigned due to the stress of having to perform duties that typically require a team of people.
 He became the group's creative director and is often referenced as their fifth member; Dave Holmes replaced him as manager.